plotly/falcon/README.md

 <img src="https://raw.githubusercontent.com/plotly/plotly-database-connector/master/app/app.ico">
 </p>

+> Plotly Database Connector for https://plot.ly/create.
+Connect your database and query your data to use in your charts.

 The Plotly database connector is a cross-platform desktop application that connects the [Plotly 2.0 Visualization Platform](https://plot.ly/create) to your database.

 ![Screencast of the plotly database connector](http://g.recordit.co/LqhQcEcwti.gif)